GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 All of the [folder module](../../../modules/folder/) attributes can of course be leveraged in the configuration files.
 Refer to the [folder schema](./schemas/folder.schema.json) for the complete set of available attributes.

-### Folder parent-child relationship and variable substitution
+### Folder parent-child relationship and variable substitutions

 In the example YAML configuration above there's no explicitly specified folder parent: it is derived from the filesystem hierarchy, and set to the "Team A" folder.

 But what about the "Team A" folder itself?
-From the point of view of the project factory it's a top-level folder, so how should it know where to create it in the GCP hierarchy?
+From the point of view of the project factory it's a top-level folder attached to the root of its hierarchy (the "Teams" folder), so how does it know where to create it in the GCP hierarchy?

 There are three different ways to pass this information to the project factory:

-- in the YAML file, by setting the folder's `parent` attribute to the explicit numeric id of the "Teams" folder
+- in the YAML file itself, by explicitly setting the folder's `parent` attribute to the explicit numeric id of the "Teams" folder
-- in the YAML file, by setting the folder's `parent` attribute to the short name of the "Teams" folder in the resource management stage's outputs
+- in the YAML file itself, by explicitly setting the folder's `parent` attribute to the short name of the "Teams" folder in the resource management stage's outputs
 - in the stage Terraform variables, by setting the `default` folder for the project factory to the numeric id of the "Teams" folder

 This flexibility is what allows the project factory to manage folders under multiple roots, and to also be used for folders created outside of FAST.
 Imagine a scenario where there's no single "Teams" folder, but multiple ones for different subsidiaries, or for internal and external teams, etc.